Visa free entry for short-term stay

 In the case, that applicant requests the Embassy/Consulate General to mail the passport including the visa back to the applicant.

 The Slovak Embassy / Consulate General and its employees, as well as the Slovak Foreign Ministry, is released and held harmless from any and all damage claims resulting from a possible loss or damage of the documents while in custody or during transport.

 All the visa requirements listed above are in accordance with the EU Commission Implementing Decision C (2013) 1725 final establishing the list of supporting documents to be presented by visa applicants in the USA.
 See also http://www.euintheus.org/what-we-do/policy-areas/freedom-security-and-justice/schengen-area/

-Applicant can appeal against the decision on the refusal of the application for granting of the Schengen visa or on cancelling or revoking granted Schengen visa.
+Applicant can appeal against the decision on the refusal of the application for granting of the Schengen visa or on annulment or revoking granted Schengen visa.

-A written Decision of the Ministry of Foreign Affairs on the appeal shall be delivered to the Applicant within 60 days from the date of filing of the appeal.
+A written Decision of the Ministry of Foreign Affairs on the appeal is delivered usually to the applicant within 60 days from the date of filing of the appeal.

 The procedure in case of submitting of complains is public at the website of the Ministry.

 Family member of Slovak citizen living in other member state of the European Union, family member of citizen of member state of the European Union and family member of citizen of Switzerland, Norway, Iceland and Liechtenstein

 Family member of Slovak citizen living in other member state, family member of citizen of member state and family member of citizen of Switzerland, Norway, Iceland and Liechtenstein does not need Schengen visa in case that he is holder of document of residence of family member of European citizen or residence permit under Regulation (EU) 2016/399 of The European Parliament and of The Council of 9 March 2016 on a Union Code on the rules governing the movement of persons across borders (Schengen Borders Code).